 Was “mass layoff” the excuse given by your employer to explain why you were fired?
 You may have just been wrongfully terminated if your employer failed to comply with California’s WARN Act.

 For example, have you received at least 60 days’ notice prior to the firing, which your employer refers to as a “mass layoff”?
 If you were not, you may be entitled to sue your employer and recover wrongful termination benefits.

 “Your employer is legally required to provide you with at least 60 days’ notice not only before a mass layoff but also prior to a plant closure or a major relocation,” says our Los Angeles wrongful termination attorney at The Kaufman Law Firm.

 Failure to provide the notification, as outlined by the WARN Act, requires the non-compliant employer to pay his or her laid-off employees back pay and other benefits for the period of the violation.
 Meaning: you are entitled to back pay for the number of days or hours by which your employer’s notice fell short of 60 days.

 But which employees qualify for California’s WARN act protections?
-This is the question we asked our experienced wrongful termination attorney in Los Angeles.
+This is the question we asked our experienced wrongful termination lawyer.
 In order to answer this question, it is important to define what constitutes a “mass layoff” under California law.